 Before yet another round of “maybe-they’ll-work-and-maybe-they-won’t” antibiotics or the drastic step of surgery, more parents are considering chiropractic to help children with chronic ear infections.
 Research published by Dr. Joan Fallon, a chiropractor who practices in Yonkers, New York, shows that, after receiving a series of chiropractic adjustments, nearly 80 percent of the children treated were free of ear infections for at least the six-month period following their initial visits (a period that also included maintenance treatments every four to six weeks).

 “Chiropractic mobilizes drainage of the ear in children, and if they can continue to drain without a buildup of fluid and subsequent infection, they build up their own antibodies and recover more quickly,” explains Dr. Fallon.
 She’d like to see her pilot study used as a basis for larger-scale trials of chiropractic as a therapeutic modality for otitis media.

-If your child is experiencing recurring ear infections, we may be able to help.
-Our gentle chiropractic adjustments for children are safe and effective, and are a good first step before parents decide to insert tubes in their children’s ears.
+If your child is experiencing recurring ear infections, a chiropractor may be able to help.
+Gentle chiropractic adjustments for children are safe and effective, and are a good first step before parents decide to insert tubes in their children’s ears.